eLearning Student Survey

 Online learning requires you to manage your time independently.
 Success in this training requires that you be self-directed, self-motivated, and self-confident.
 It requires that you have the appropriate equipment and computer abilities.

-The assessment tool below will help provide you with the insight you need to determine whether taking the NCDA Career Development Facilitator Online/Hybrid Training Program is for you or if you would be better suited to the NCDA CDF Training in a traditional classroom setting.
+The assessment tool below will help provide you with the insight you need to determine whether taking the NCDA Facilitating Career Development Online/Hybrid Training Program is for you or if you would be better suited to the NCDA Training in a traditional classroom setting.
 It is important that you be honest with yourself.
 There are no right or wrong answers -- only different learners with different learning needs.

 I own (or have regular access to):